MAP OF DIVE SITES

 Watch a video about diving in Tanjung Kopi and Mandolin here

 Wall in large steps, with alternating sandy areas, flat and very wide reef.
 This site is very exposed to waves and currents.
 The best chance to see Barracudas and Jackfish is with the high tide.
 You can find whip corals, soft coral, and sponges, massive coral in the shallow (Porites spp).

 MARINE LIFE HIGHLIGHTS: A very large school of Blackfin Barracuda, big schools of jackfish, dogtooth tuna, eagle rays and sometimes sharks in the deeper parts.
 Triggerfish, schools of fusiliers and banner fish can also be spotted here.

-A fantastic wreck dive on a 60 metere long Dutch cargo ship.
+A fantastic wreck dive on a 60 meter long Dutch cargo ship, sunk during second world war.
 She is lying in an upright position in the sand, with her shallowest point being 24 metres and her deepest point at 37 meters.
 After you come close to the No Deco Limit, you can slowly ascend to the reef close by, which is a really nice muck dive.
 Being an artificial reef, this wreck is totally covered with hard, soft coral and big sponges.

 These sites offer world class muck diving, on slopes with a mix of corals and white sand.
 Due to the change of the seasonal winds, critters vary from period to period.
 When conditions are good, some dive sites can give you different varieties of frogfish (painted, clown, giant, etc.), ribbon eels, flamboyant cuttlefish, giant cuttlefish, nudibranchs, crabs, and even mimic and wunderpus octopuses.